Intergovernmental Panel on Climate Change: InterAcademy Council review in 2010

+Public debate after the publication of AR4 in 2009 put the IPCC under scrutiny, with controversies over alleged bias and inaccuracy in its reports.
+In 2010, this prompted U.N.
+Secretary-General Ban Ki-moon and IPCC chair Rajendra K. Pachauri to request that the InterAcademy Council (IAC) review the IPCC and recommend ways to strengthen its processes and procedures for the preparation of AR5.
+The IAC report made recommendations to fortify IPCC's management structure, to further develop its conflict-of-interest policy, to strengthen the review process, to clarify the guidelines on the use of so-called gray literature, to ensure consistency in the use of probabilities for the likelihood of outcomes, and to improve its communications strategy, especially regarding transparency and rapidity of response.

 The United Nations Secretary-General and the Chair of the IPCC asked the InterAcademy Council (IAC) in March 2010 to review the IPCC's processes for preparing its reports.
 The IAC panel, chaired by Harold Tafler Shapiro, released its report on 1 September 2010.
 The IAC panel made seven formal recommendations for improving the IPCC's assessment process.
 The IPCC implemented most of the review's recommendations by 2012.
 One of these was the introduction of a protocol to handle errors in reports.
 Other recommendations included strengthening the science-review process and improving communications.
-But the IPCC did not adopt the proposal to appoint a full-time executive secretary.
+However, the IPCC did not adopt the proposal to appoint a full-time executive secretary.

 Issues with consensual approach

 Michael Oppenheimer, a long-time participant in the IPCC, has said the IPCC consensus approach has some limitations.
 Oppenheimer, a coordinating lead author of the Fifth Assessment Report, called for concurring, smaller assessments of special problems instead of the large-scale approach of previous IPCC assessments.
 Others see "mixed blessings" in the drive for consensus within the IPCC.
 They suggest including dissenting or minority positions.
 Others suggest improving statements about uncertainties.